Juansero29/PlexSync/README.md

 In order of priority

-1. Create a function that removes an item (specified by id) from SC wish list
 1. Create a function that synchronizes the wishes/watchlist between Plex and SC
    1. It should check that an item is not already in the list
    1. It should check that the two lists are identical at the end